jonathansc/linprog/README.md

 Every product needs to be processed by one of the machienes for a specific amount of time:
  - One unit of `A` needs
    - `10`  min. at X
    - `4`   min. at Y
    - `1`   min. at Z
  - One unit of `B` needs
    - `5`   min. at X
    - `10`  min. at Y
    - `1.5` min. at Z
  - One unit of `C` needs
    - `6`   min. at X
    - `9`   min. at Y
    - `3`   min. at Z

-Our question is: How mutch units do we want to produce for each product in order to `maximize` our profit?
+The question is: How mutch units does the company want to produce for each product in order to `maximize` their profit?

-In our Rust program the data could look like this:
+In the Rust program, the data could look like this:
 ```rust
 let price: [f64;3] = [50.0, 100.0, 110.0];
 let max_workload: [f64;3] = [2500.0, 2000.0, 450.0];